tkucecon/TVP_EWIs/README.md

 Linear models for the robustness check assumes that
 $$y_{i,t} = X_{i,t}\beta_t + \varepsilon_{i,t}$$
-where $y_{i,t}$ is 99%-winsorized annual bank equity returns.
+where $y_{i,t}$ is 99%-winsorized annual bank equity returns 1 or 2 years ahead.

 The structure of state equation differs according to the stan file (gaussian random-walk or possible structural changes).
 See each stan files for details.

 ## stan/gaussian.stan
 Stan code to run MCMC estimation for the baseline model.
 Here I assume that the coefficients are identical across countries contemporally, but evolves over time following a random walk with Gaussian errors (state equation), namely
 $$\beta_t \sim N(\beta_{t-1}, \sigma)$$
 This state equation implicitly assumes that the coefficients smoothly and slowly evolves over time.
 To avoid the problem of over-fitting and allow for sparsity, Horseshoe priors are assumed for both $\beta_0$ and $\sigma$.
+For the estimation of TVP models under the assumption of sparsity, see Bitto and Fruhwirth-Schnatter (2019)[^2].

+[^2]: Bitto, Angela, and Sylvia Frühwirth-Schnatter.
+"Achieving shrinkage in a time-varying parameter model framework."
+Journal of Econometrics 210.1 (2019): 75-97.

 ## util/plot_heat.r
 A function to plot a heat-map of the time-varying coefficients.